Creating Your First Sierra Automation (Simple Step-by-Step)

 Tags help organize leads and support filtering later.

-Note that each complete Sierra automation will require at least one action and a maximum of five actions.
+Note that each complete Sierra automation will require at least 1 action and a maximum of 5 actions.

 Step 5: Add a Second Action (Create a Task)